VlachosGroup/pMuTT/README.md

-# **Py**thon **Mu**ltiscale **T**hermochemistry **T**oolbox (PyMuTT)
+# Python Multiscale Thermochemistry Toolbox (PyMuTT)
-This repository contains a Python library for Thermochemistry developed by the Vlachos Research Group at the University of Delaware.
+The **Py**thon **Mu**ltiscale **T**hermochemistry **T**oolbox (PyMuTT) is a Python library for Thermochemistry developed by the Vlachos Research Group at the University of Delaware.
 This code was originally developed to convert *ab-initio* data from DFT to observable thermodynamic properties such as heat capacity, enthalpy, entropy, and Gibbs energy.
 These properties can be fit to empirical equations and written to different formats.
-Check the [Wiki](https://github.com/VlachosGroup/Thermochemistry/wiki) for more detailed explanations.
+Check the [Wiki](https://github.com/VlachosGroup/PyMuTT/wiki) for more detailed explanations.

 ## Useful Topics
 - [Outline to convert DFT data to empirical forms](https://github.com/VlachosGroup/PyMuTT/wiki/Converting-DFT-Generated-Data-to-Empirical-Models)